chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_functions.md

 ## Response

-If successful, this method returns `200 OK` response code and collection of [attributemappingFunctionSchema](../resources/synchronization_attributeMappingFunctionSchema.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [attributemappingFunctionSchema](../resources/synchronization_attributeMappingFunctionSchema.md) objects in the response body.

 ## Example